tweag/chainsail-resources/examples/soft-kmeans/README.md

 ## Conclusion
 While this example showcased a rather trivial, one-dimensional problem, it highlighted the difficulty for single-chain MCMC algorithms to correctly sample multimodal posteriors, and the biased analysis results that this leads to.
-Keep in mind that while the posterior distribution is easily to visualize in this 1D case, most real life problems generate highly dimensional posteriors, and potentially are highly multimodal as well, in which case a bias in sampling is much less obvious to detect.
+Keep in mind that while the posterior distribution is easily to visualize in this 1D case, most real life problems generate highly dimensional posteriors, in which case a bias in sampling is much less obvious to detect.

 [Chainsail](https://chainsail.io/) aims at providing a hosted and user-friendly solution to this problem.
 We recently released our first public version of the service, which you can read about more in our [annoucement blog post](TODO).
 We also wrote a series of blog posts about MCMC sampling algorithms, the fourth and last of which describes the core algorithm of Chainsail itself, [Replica Exchange](https://www.tweag.io/blog/2020-10-28-mcmc-intro-4/).

-Finally, to learn more about soft k-means and Gaussian mixtures, we heartily recommend chapter 9 of Christopher M. Bishop's book *Pattern Recognition and Machine Learning*, and the [Stan documentation](https://mc-stan.org/docs/2_21/stan-users-guide/soft-k-means.html), which is full of other similar and also more advanced example models.
+Finally, to learn more about soft k-means and Gaussian mixtures, we heartily recommend chapter 9 of Christopher M. Bishop's book *Pattern Recognition and Machine Learning* and the [Stan documentation](https://mc-stan.org/docs/2_21/stan-users-guide/soft-k-means.html), which is full of other similar and also more advanced example models.